eniewold/homey-marstek-connector/README.md

-# Marstek Venus battery stats in Homey (through WiFi/LAN)
+# Marstek Venus battery stats in Homey (local & cloud)

-This Homey app connects to a Marstek Venus battery system through WiFi or LAN and retrieves battery statistics.
+This Homey app connects to a Marstek Venus battery system either through the local network or via the Marstek cloud service and retrieves battery statistics.
 It allows you to monitor the battery status, charge level, and other relevant information directly from your Homey smart home system.
-There is an auto-detect algorithm that tries to find your Marstek Venus battery on the local network.
+When using the local driver there is an auto-detect algorithm that tries to find your Marstek Venus battery on the network.

 ## Features